Dubai: Education

 Dubai has a very active education regulator, the KHDA, which is best known for its school ratings, but actually has a wide mandate when it comes to school improvement in the emirate.
 Its inspections truly matter, and there is no doubt that school quality has improved as a result of its implementation.
-A total of 17 schools are currently rated Outstanding (2020), and a further 40 rated Very Good.
+A total of 17 schools are currently rated Outstanding (2020), and a further 40 are rated Very Good.
 Parents in general rate schools highly.

-The most well-known universities in Dubai are American University in Dubai, Hult International Business School, Al Ghurair University, The American College of Dubai, University of Wollongong in Dubai, British University in Dubai, Murdoch University Dubai offering courses in Business Administration, Engineering, Architecture and Interior Design.
-American University in Dubai is one of the six UAE universities featured in QS World University Rankings 2014/2015.
-In 2013 Synergy University Dubai Campus opened its campus in Jumeirah Lakes Towers being a first University in Dubai to be located outside of Educational Zones (Knowledge Village or Academic City).
+The top 10 largest universities by student numbers in Dubai according to the KHDA (2024) are Middlesex University Dubai, Heriot-Watt University Dubai, University of Wollongong in Dubai, Manipal Academy of Higher Education, Dubai, American University in Dubai, S P Jain School of Global Management, Rochester Institute of Technology of Dubai, Amity University Dubai, University of Birmingham Dubai, and Birla Institute of Technology and Science Pilani Dubai.
+They offer courses in all major subjects with the most popular subject areas being Business, followed by Information Technology, then Engineering.
+Most Universities in Dubai are located in the two Educational Zones (Knowledge Village or Academic City).
+In 2013, Synergy University Dubai Campus opened its campus in Jumeirah Lakes Towers being a first University in Dubai to be located outside of Educational Zones (Knowledge Village or Academic City).

+Only 4 Dubai Universities are present in the QS World University Rankings 2024/2025.
+To allow the assessment of more UAE Universities, the Ministry of Education launched The National Higher Education Institutions Classification Framework which classifies UAE Universities based on their research and teaching.
+Of the top 10 largest Dubai universities University of Wollongong in Dubai, American University in Dubai, and Rochester Institute of Technology of Dubai, were all classified as "Very Good" within The National Higher Education Institutions Classification Framework.

 Healthcare

 Healthcare in Dubai can be divided into two different sectors: public and private.
-Each Emirate is able to dictate healthcare standards according to their internal laws, although the standards and regulations rarely have extreme differences.
+Each Emirate can dictate healthcare standards according to their internal laws, although the standards and regulations rarely have extreme differences.
 Public hospitals in Dubai were first built in the late 1950s and continued to grow with public health initiatives.
 There are now 28 hospitals in Dubai, 6 public and 22 private, with 3 more major hospitals scheduled to be built by 2025.

-By the end of 2012, there were also a total of 1,348 medical clinics, 97% of which are operated privately.
+By the end of 2012, there were also a total of 1,348 medical clinics, 97% of which were operated privately.
 In 2015, Dubai phased in mandatory health insurance for all inhabitants, thereby leading to increased demand for medical services.

+Dubai Hospital is a public hospital in Dubai and is part of Dubai Department of Health and Medical Services.
+Although the decision to construct Dubai Hospital was made in 1977, it did not begin admitting patients until March 1983.
+The hospital consists of 14 stories, with the lower two for Accident & Emergency and outpatients, and the upper ten forwards.